Ireland VAT guide

 VAT return filing and deadlines

-VAT registered businesses must file VAT returns monthly, bi-monthly, four monthly and six monthly, depending on VAT liability.
+VAT registered businesses in Ireland must file VAT returns at a frequency determined by their VAT liability.

 Comply – Global VAT compliance